-- Chattenden Primary School's Staff Code of Conduct explains what a low-level concern is and the importance of sharing concerns.
-We have a clear reporting procedures for children, parents and other people to report concerns or complaints, including abusive or poor practice.
+Balfour Infant School's Staff Code of Conduct explains what a low-level concern is and the importance of sharing concerns.
+The school has a clear reporting procedure for children, parents and other people to report concerns or complaints, including abusive or poor practice.
 We also acknowledge that low-level concerns can arise in several ways from various sources, e.g. suspicion, complaint or a disclosure.
-Procedures in place for confidentially sharing, recording and handling of low-level concerns - A low-level concern is any concern (no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt') that a member of staff has acted in a way that: - is inconsistent with the staff code of conduct, including inappropriate conduct outside of work - does not meet the allegations threshold or is not considered serious enough to refer to the local authority designated officer (LADO). - Low-level concerns can exist on a wide spectrum, from the inadvertent and thoughtless, through to behaviour which is intended to enable abuse. - Where low-level concerns are reported, the headteacher/principal should liaise with the LADO Service on 01634 331 065 - The Medway LADO policy states that all allegations, including low level are considered with the LADO, please communicate and engage with the LADO in relation to all low-level concerns.
+Procedures in place for confidentially sharing, recording and handling of low-level concerns and can be found in Low level Concerns Policy for staff to be found on the staff intranet and the Whistle Blowing Policy

+- A low-level concern is any concern (no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt') that a member of staff has acted in a way that: - is inconsistent with the staff code of conduct, including inappropriate conduct outside of work - does not meet the allegations threshold or is not considered serious enough to refer to the local authority designated officer (LADO). - Low-level concerns can exist on a wide spectrum, from the inadvertent and thoughtless, through to behaviour which is intended to enable abuse. - Where low-level concerns are reported, the headteacher/principal should liaise with the LADO Service on 01634 331 065 - The Medway LADO policy states that all allegations, including low level are considered with the LADO, please communicate and engage with the LADO in relation to all low-level concerns.